 The live-action version won several awards including Best Actress for Wei Zhao.
 At just 18, she took the place of her ill and elderly father and fought in the army for 12 long years, steadily climbing the ranks to general.
 Understandably, it’s a more graphic retelling of the story and tear-worthy in places.

-I decided to watch Mulan: Legendary Warrior (alternate name for the live adaptation) a second time and was not disappointed.
+I decided to watch Mulan: Legendary Warrior (an alternate name for the live adaptation) a second time and was not disappointed.
 However, I’ll be ending the night on a lighter note so I’ll follow that up with the Disney version.